PaloAltoNetworks/prisma-cloud-docs/api/descriptions/audits/access_filters_get.md

 Retrieves all access audits by specific host filters.
 There are three types of host filters based on host history, sudo events on host and SSHD events on hosts.

-The following example uses basic auth to list history of commands that are run on hosts protected by Twistlock.
+The following example uses basic auth to list history of commands that are run on hosts protected by Prisma Cloud Compute.

 ```bash